Climate change is gonna be freakin’ expensive, government office warns.

 The GAO findings carry extra weight since the office is known for conservative estimates on polarizing issues.

-The federal government has already provided $15 billion in disaster aid this year, and the Senate is expected to approve an additional $36.5 billion in aid on Tuesday.
+The federal government has already provided $15 billion in disaster aid this year, and the Senate approved an additional $36.5 billion in aid on Tuesday.
 The link between climate and extreme weather disasters isn’t lost on the American public.
 In light of this year’s devastating hurricane and wildfire season, more people are connecting the dots.